helgoboss/helgobox/doc/user-guide.md

     chain, this resolves to the master track of the current project.
   - **&lt;Selected&gt;**: Currently selected track.
 If multiple tracks are selected, refers only to the first one.
   - **&lt;All selected&gt;**: All currently selected tracks.
-This makes track targets (not FX target and not send targets) do its job on *all* selected tracks.
+This makes track targets (not FX target and not send targets) do their job on *all* selected tracks.
         - *Attention:* If you select many tracks, things can become quite slow!
         - The feedback value always corresponds to the highest value among all selected tracks.
   - **&lt;Master&gt;**: Master track of the project which hosts this ReaLearn instance.
       - If ReaLearn is on the monitoring FX chain, this resolves to the master track of the current project.
       - If you don't have ReaLearn on the monitoring FX chain but you want to control an FX on the monitoring FX chain, this option is the right choice as well.
 Make sure to enable the "Monitoring FX" checkbox.
+  - **All by name:** Allows you to use wildcards (see *By name* selector) to make track targets do their thing on all matching tracks instead of only the first one.
   - **By ID or name:** This lets you refer to a track by its unique ID and name as fallback.
 This was the default behavior for ReaLearn versions up to 1.11.0 and is just kept for compatibility reasons.
 You shouldn't use it anymore.